jiaheng-guo/jiaheng-guo.github.io/_pages/bio.md

 * All Summers and Winters from 2023 to 2025: Pet Sitter Intern
   * Guo University
-  * Duties included: Taking care of my parents' cat
+  * Duties included: Taking care of my parents' cat, Lil Mi
   * Supervisor: My Parents

 Skills